Quadrupolar charge dynamics in the nonmagnetic FeSe$_{1-x}$S$_x$ superconductors

-In this Letter, we employ polarization-resolved Raman spectroscopy to study charge quadrupole dynamics in non-magnetic superconductor FeSe$_{1-x}$S$_x$~\cite{Shibauchi_170402057,Hosoi_pnas2016}.
-We observe two main features in the XY symmetry scattering channel: (i) a low-energy quasi-elastic peak (QEP) and (ii) a high-energy electronic continuum extending beyond 2000 cm$^{-1}$ with a peak at 450 cm$^{-1}$.
-Above $T_S(x)$, the QEP exhibits enhancement and softening upon cooling in wide temperature and the sulfur doping range with a quantum critical scaling for critical doping at $x_{cr}$ $\approx$ 0.15.
-While the QEP and the broad spectral feature around 450 cm$^{-1}$ for pristine FeSe has been reported in Refs.~\cite{Gnezdilov_PRB2013,Massat_2016,Hackl_Arxiv2017}, here we demonstrate that below $T_S(x)$ an unexpected gap gradually develops in the electronic continuum for system with gapless Fermi surface.
-The temperature dependence of the gap 2$\Delta_x(T)$ scales with the orthorhombic order parameter and the gap magnitude is proportional to $T_S(x)$ with the ratio 2$\Delta_x(0)/k_BT_S(x)$ = 4.8.
-In the study of FeSe$_{1-x}$S$_x$ phase diagram, we demonstrate that the continuum is due to quadrupole fluctuations with staggered moments and the the gap formation below $T_S(x)$ is due to long-range stripe quadrupole (SQ) order.
-The latter also provides natural explanations for the observed phenomena of orbital-selective superconductivity.
+In this work we employ polarization-resolved Raman spectroscopy to study charge quadrupole dynamics in nonmagnetic superconductor alloy FeSe$_{1-x}$S$_x$~\cite{Hosoi_pnas2016,Matsuura2017}.
+We observe two main features in the $XY$ symmetry scattering channel: 1) a low-energy quasi-elastic scattering peak (QEP) that, above $T_S(x)$, exhibits enhancement and softening upon cooling in a wide temperature and sulfur doping range and 2) a high-energy electronic continuum extending beyond 2,000~cm$^{-1}$ with a broad peak at 450~cm$^{-1}$ that arises due to beyond Fermi-liquid Pomeranchuk-like $XY$-quadrupole fluctuations in the high-temperature fourfold symmetric phase.
+The Fermi-liquid regime recovers in the low-temperature nematic phase where the low-frequency quadrupole fluctuations are suppressed, causing an apparent pseudogap in the electronic continuum for metals with small but prominent Fermi surface pockets.

-FeSe$_{1-x}$S$_x$ ($x$ = 0, 0.04, 0.08, 0.15 and 0.2) single crystals were grown by chemical vapor transport technique as described in~\cite{Hosoi_pnas2016}.
-Substitution of sulfur for selenium acts as negative pressure, which suppresses $T_S$ while the system remains non-magnetic, and superconductivity remains robust~\cite{Shibauchi_170402057,Hosoi_pnas2016,Hanaguri_2017}.
-Strain-free crystals were cleaved in nitrogen atmosphere and positioned in a continuous flow optical cryostat.
-Polarization-resolved Raman spectra were acquired in a quasi-backscattering geometry from the $ab$ surface.
-We used 2.6~eV excitation from a Kr$^+$ laser.
-The laser power was kept below 10~mW for most measurements and less than 2~mW for the measurements in the superconducting state.
-The laser heating $\approx$ 1~K/mW was estimated by the appearance of the stripe pattern on the crystal surface at $T_S$~\cite{Hackl_nphys2016}.
-The Raman scattering signal was analyzed by a custom triple-grating spectrometer and the data were corrected for the spectral response of the spectrometer.